Sun Yat-sen Memorial Hall

 Around the main building, the amazing 'Tree in Tree' would catch your eyes.
 The nearly 100 years old banyan stands to the southeast of the main building.
 This huge giant holds other smaller banyans with her 'arms'—nearly ten banyans grew up from her branches, hence the name 'Tree in Tree'.

 In addition, the largest magnolia albas also stands around Sun Yat-sen Memorial Hall.
 The two Ancient Magnolia Albas are guarding the main building like two loyal soldiers.
-Every June and October, the small white flowers are flying to decorate the antique building.
+Every June and October, the small white flowers are flying throughout to decorate the antique building.

 How to get to Sun Yat-sen Memorial Hall